GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Georgia Death Records Public Information?

 Yes.
-Georgia death records in Georgia are primarily considered public records.
+Georgia death records are primarily considered public records.
 As such, death certificates are available for public viewing and inspection.
-Essentially, interested persons may get records of death that occurred from 1919 to date at the State Vital Records Office.
+Essentially, interested persons may get records of deaths that occurred from 1919 to date at the State Vital Records Office.
 Where older records are required, interested persons are required to check the County Vital Records Office.

 How Do I Obtain Death Records in Georgia?